 Key times: May-late November.

-Where to stay: NRMA Sydney Lakeside Holiday Park or Ingenia Holidays Nepean River in Sydney; or Ingenia Holidays Byron Bay in Byron Bay; or BIG4 Merimbula Tween Waters Holiday Park or NRMA Merimbula Beach Holiday Park in Merimbula.
+Where to stay: NRMA Sydney Lakeside, Ingenia Nepean River, Ingenia Sydney Hills or Ingenia Holidays Avina in Sydney; or Ingenia Byron Bay in Byron Bay; or NRMA Merimbula Beach and Merimbula Lake Holiday Park in Merimbula.

 The best place to base yourself in South Australia is Victor Harbour and Granite Island.
 Stand atop the steep cliffs around Victor Harbor’s Encounter Bay and watch the southern right whales come to breed.
 Or take a cruise from Granite Island jetty to see them play with their calves further out in the waters of the Fleurieu Peninsula.